 5 Things to Remember Before You Get Started

-1. It takes time to reach pressure.
+1. It takes time to reach pressure, and time for the pressure to release.

 You need to figure in time for the Instant Pot to reach pressure when you are reading a recipe.
 Remember, the more liquid, the longer the IP will take to reach pressure.
+Likewise, it takes time for the pressure to release.
+A quick release can take between 5 to 10 minutes, and a natural release can take from 10 to 30 minutes, depending on the liquid content in your pot.

 2. Dairy will curdle under pressure.

 Do not add milk or cream to the Instant Pot before cooking.
 Dairy should be added after the food has been cooked under pressure.
+(UPDATE: there are one or two times I break this rule, but it’s definitely the exception).

 3. Quick release vs. natural release.